themi/magrav/hat-pack/03-coils-production.md

 * Stretched Coil Length = length of coil wound on the rod including a small gap in between each turn
 * Length of Wire = is approximate amount of copper wire needed for this coil (in metres)

 > NOTE:  It is recommended that the inner coil sits comfortably inside the outer coil with the outer edge of the inner coil just touching the inside edge of the outer coil.
-You could try a turn ratio of 144:90 (instead of my 126:81) since 144/90 = 1.6 the golden ratio.
+You could try a Turns ratio of 144:90 (instead of my 126:81) since 144/90 = 1.6 exactly (the golden ratio).

 You will need at least 100mm of wire at both ends of the coils for connecting, except for the magnetic coils where you need 100mm at one end and 300mm at the other - see blueprints for explaination.